dnieal/rise-battery-research/README.md

 5. Run the analysis:
    - The main analysis script is logreg.py underneath the Analysis Scripts Folder.
    - If executed, this script will load the constructed dataset and perform the logistic regression as well as the Shapley value method.
-   - *ADD ONCE VISUALIZATION CODE CREATED*

 6. Verify outputs:
-   - After running the scripts, check the Output/ folder:
+   - After running the scripts, check the Output/Results folder, which will contain all necessary plots, visualizations, and summary figures.
-       - Output/Tables/ will contain CSV files summarizing results.
-       - Output/Figures/ will contain image files (e.g., .png) of plots and visualizations.

-Following these steps from start to finish will reproduce the results exactly as they are presented in the Output/ folder of this project.